 i) For each $(u,v)$ that is feasible for \reff{optF:KKT:xy}, $[(u,v)]_{2k}$ satisfies all the constraints of \reff{<F,w>:lasrlx:ordk}, for all $k$.
 Therefore, if \reff{<F,w>:lasrlx:ordk} is infeasible for some $k$, then \reff{optF:KKT:xy} is infeasible.

-ii) The conclusion follows from the classical results in \cite{CuFi05,HenLas05,Lau05}. \end{proof}
+ii) The conclusion follows from the classical results in \cite{CuFi05,HenLas05,Lau05,Nie-ft}. \end{proof}

 We refer to \reff{df:IQ(h,g)} for the notation $\mbox{IQ}$, which is the sum of an ideal and a quadratic module.
 The polynomial tuples $\phi,\psi$ are from \reff{phi:xy}-\reff{psi:xy}.
-Algorithm~\ref{alg:LaSDP:xy} is able to solve \reff{optF:KKT:xy} successfully after finitely many iterations, under the following generic condition.
+Algorithm~\ref{alg:LaSDP:xy} is able to solve \reff{optF:KKT:xy} successfully after finitely many iterations, under the following genericity conditions.

 \begin{cond} The polynomial tuples $g,h$ are nonsingular and $F,g,h$ satisfy one (not necessarily all) of the following: \bit